tinatrinh1012/crud-app/README.md

 Each record in `jobs` table store record id of mfr, type, style, color, and size as foreign keys that reference a unique record in `mfr`, `type`, `style`, `color`, and `size` tables.
 Since all columns in `jobs` table reference a record in another table, except for `ID` column, job records cannot have null value.

-This database design decision allows for consistent data update and insert as well as less storage since `jobs` table now only store record id integer value instead of literal strings like the denormalized version.
+This database design decision allows for

+- Consistent data update and insert
+- Less database storage since `jobs` table now only store record id integer value instead of literal strings like the denormalized version

+However, it's more expensive on database query because we have to join multiple tables to display desired table output.

 ### Server